Get an instant quote

 quotations

-Once a part is printed, it’s not uncommon to turn to additional machining options.
+Once a part is printed, it’s not uncommon to turn to secondary machining operations.

-• Removing Support Structures: Unlike its plastic counterpart SLS, DMLS requires support structures to prevent specific features from sinking through the powder.
+5. Support Removal by Machining: Unlike its plastic counterpart SLS, DMLS requires support structures to prevent specific features from sinking through the powder.
 These supports are often made using the same metal as the build and will need extensive post-processing (often via machining or wire cutting) to be removed, which can be time-consuming and costly.

-• Tighter Tolerances: DMLS can produce accurate parts, with tolerances to 0.1mm.
-When critical features require tighter tolerances, parts can be machined.
+6. Machined Tighter Tolerances: DMLS printers can produce accurate parts, with typical tolerances to ±0.1 – 0.2 mm.
+When critical features require even tighter tolerances, sometimes they can be post-machined to ±0.05 mm.

-A key strength of metal AM is the ability to process high-strength metals, such as Inconel and Cobalt Chrome, that are otherwise difficult to machine.
+A key strength of Metal Additive Manufacturing (Metal AM) is the ability to process high-strength metals, such as Inconel and Cobalt Chrome, that are otherwise difficult to machine.
 Between DMLS and SLM, manufacturers have a wide selection of metal and metal alloy powder materials to choose from.
 Below is a list of materials commonly used in metal 3D printing.

 MaterialsCharacteristics